heutelbeck/sapl-demos/sapl-demo-jwt/README.md

    3. Run: `mvn spring-boot:run` .

 5. To access the client application, go to <http://localhost:8080>.
-   The default user name is `user1` and the password is `password`.
+   The default username is `user1` and the password is `password`.

 # Acknowledgement

-The demo is a derivate of the sample projects of the [Spring Authorization Server](https://github.com/spring-projects/spring-authorization-server).
+The demo is derived from the sample projects of the [Spring Authorization Server](https://github.com/spring-projects/spring-authorization-server).